FlUxIuS/blerp/README.md

 ### Initial Setup

-Configure and pair the two boards interacting with the via the shell.
+Configure and pair the two boards interacting with them via the shell and using these exact commands.
 On the Peripheral run:
 ```sh
 spoof-address addr=F8:4C:6D:E9:7A:B1 addr_type=random
 spoof-adv-data name="MyMouse" appearance=962